junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas is healing.
 Dean can't help noticing.

-Every time it swallows a monster's head or heart, its eyes would lighten up a little, and after that, some wounds and cuts would heal up -- even just a little bit.
+Every time it swallows a monster's head or heart, its eyes light up a little, and after that, some wounds and cuts begin to close -- even just a little bit.
 After a while, the gash on its leg becomes only a shallow scar, which goes away completely with the death of a pack of djinns.

-"Why don't we go hunting some bigger things?
+"Why don't we go hunt some bigger things?
 Bet they'll do you real nice and comfy."
-Wiping away the blood on his blade with the sleeve, Dean considers and asks.
+Wiping the blood from his blade with his sleeve, Dean considers aloud.

 Cas narrows its eyes, questioning.

-Dean goes, "Eating makes man stronger, I get that.
-Souls or lives or whatever, you need them, don't you?
-I mean, I don't have many things on my calendar this time of the year, and we mostly just wait for attacks to get to them.
-I was thinking, you obviously could get better a lot faster if you eat more, why don't we raid some monster nests and get them for you?
+Dean goes, "Eating makes a man stronger, I get that.
+Souls or lives or whatever it is, you need them, don't you?
+I mean, I don't have many things on my calendar this time of year, and we mostly just wait for attacks before getting to them.
+I was thinking, you obviously could get better a lot faster if you ate more, why don't we raid some monster nests and get them for you?
 Surely dine-in tastes better than delivery?"

-Cas hesitates, not looking very fancy of the idea.
+Cas hesitates, not looking very fond of the idea.

-Dean studies him, his eyes or whatever way he chooses to express himself lately, the way his head tilts or his paw moves.
+Dean studies it -- its eyes or whatever way it chooses to express itself lately, the way its head tilts or its paw shifts.
 "You get what I'm saying?"

-Cas nods once, but the muscle on his face furrows, closest thing to a human frown.
+Cas nods once, but the muscle on its face tightens, the closest thing to a human frown.

 "Why?
 You don't like it?"

-Cas looks up towards the distance, where some other creatures are howling, and looks back at Dean, eyes flowing with concern.
+Cas glances off into the distance, toward where some other monsters are howling, then looks back at Dean, eyes flowing with concern.

 "You're worried about me."
-Understanding reaches him, Dean huffs a laugh, twisting his wrist to show off how he could juggle the blade around to kill whatever would stand in their ways.
+The realization clicks, and Dean huffs a laugh, twisting his wrist to show off how he can juggle the blade to kill whatever stands in their way.

 He pats the monster on the shoulder.
-"Don't be, I'm a damn good hunter, in case you don't already know.
-That's my job -- was -- anyway, killing monsters, hunting things, until it ends up ugly like this.
-'Sides, I have you on my back, don't I?"
+"Don't be, I'm a damn good hunter, in case you didn't already know.
+That's my job -- was -- anyway.
+Killing monsters, hunting things, until it ended up ugly like this.
+'Sides, I've got you at my back, don't I?"

-Dean starts moving towards where the howling is the loudest.
+Dean starts moving toward where the howling is the loudest.

 Cas follows him closely behind.

 <br>

-They hit a shapeshifter nest, the nasty things are still the trickiest even after they're in Purgatory, changing shapes into people he knows.
-The family of the shapeshifters turn into his own family, Sam, Cas, Bobby, Jess, Mom, Dad, even himself, in a clean flannel.
+They hit a shapeshifter nest.
+The nasty things are still the trickiest even in Purgatory -- changing into people he knows.
+The family of shifters turn into his own family -- Sam, Cas, Bobby, Jess, Mom, Dad, even himself, in a clean flannel.
 A big happy family reunion -- Purgatory version.

-"Hate the shifters."
-Dean murmurs under his breath, chopping the closest one's head off, which happened to be himself.
+"Hate the shifters," Dean mutters under his breath, chopping the closest one's head off, which happened to be wearing his own face.

 Cas bites off the shifter-Sam and shifter-Cas's heads.

-Soon enough, they take down the rest before the creatures even get a chance to change again or run away.
+Soon enough, they take down all the rest before the creatures even get a chance to change again or run away.

 "We make quite a good team, eh?"
-Dean looks around, the two of them are the only things left standing in the nest.
+Dean glances around.
+The two of them are the only things left standing in the nest.

-Cas wanders deeper into the nest, reaching for the bite before moving back towards the exit.
+Cas wanders deeper into the nest, reaching for good bites before moving back toward the exit.

-"Buddy, think you left one behind."
-Dean reminds it, kicking the shifter-himself's head to Cas.
-Not sure if this is the very shifter he managed to kill years ago in St. Louis.
-If it is, then Fate is definitely a bitch that loves joking around and this bastard definitely has an obsession in using his face.
+"Buddy, think you left one behind," Dean calls, kicking the shifter-himself's head toward Cas.
+Not sure if this is the very same shifter he managed to kill years ago in St. Louis.
+If it is, then Fate is definitely a bitch that loves joking around and this bastard definitely had an obsession in using his face.

 Cas moves towards it, reluctant.

 Dean watches it.
 "What's the matter?
-Don't have the heart to take a snack because it has my pretty face?"
+Don't have the heart to take a snack 'cause it's got my pretty face?"
 Cas gives him a look.
 Dean chuckles.
 "You do know it's not me, right?
-I'm cool with you eating it -- me -- whatever, so what's your problem?
-Too shy to eat when I watch?"
+I'm cool with you eating it -- me -- whatever.
+So what's your problem?
+Too shy to eat with an audience?"

-Cas makes a voice that sounds awful lot like complain to Dean's ears, and finally absorbs the last shifter head.
-Dean watches blue white lights filling its eyes and dimming gradually, the wing bone on its back spreading a small angle from its folded twisted position, some scales drop, showing smooth skin underneath, the nails on its paws shrink back one inch or two.
+Cas makes a sound that's awful lot like a complaint to Dean's ears, but finally absorbs the last shifter head.
+Dean watches the blue white lights fill its eyes then dim gradually.
+The wing bone on its back spreads a small angle from its usual twisted fold.
+Some scales drop off, revealing smooth skin underneath.
+The nails on its paws shrink by an inch or two.

 Dean grins.
 "See?
-Told ya, feel good, right?"
+Told ya.
+Feel good, right?"

-Cas murmurs something, might be a "Thank you."
-Even that voice sounds lighter and brighter, less monstrous than minutes ago, less incomprehensive to the extent Dean can guess the meaning from the syllables.
+Cas murmurs something, might be "Thank you."
+Even that voice sounds lighter and brighter, less monstrous than minutes ago, less incomprehensible to the extent Dean can guess the meaning from the syllables.

-"You're actually kinda adorable, can't believe I just said that.
-Come on, we might have enough time to find you a second dinner before heading back."
+"You're actually kinda adorable.
+Can't believe I just said that.
+Come on, we might have enough time to find you a second dinner before we head back."

 Things are looking good.